huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Setting expected motor indices: [1, 2, 3, 4, 5, 6]
 ```

-*Connecting and Configuring the Follower Arm*

 Once the leader arm is configured, repeat the process for the follower arm by running:
 ```python
 follower_arm.connect()
 ```

-*Finalizing Configuration*

 Congratulations!
 Both arms are now properly configured and connected.
 You won't need to go through the configuration procedure again in the future.

-Troubleshooting: If the configuration process fails, you may need to update the firmware using [DynamixelWizzard2](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2).
+*Troubleshooting*: If the configuration process fails, you may need to update the firmware using [DynamixelWizzard2](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2).
 You might also need to manually configure the motors by connecting each one separately to the bus, setting the correct indices, and adjusting their baud rates to `1000000`.
 For additional help, check out [this video](https://www.youtube.com/watch?v=JRRZW_l1V-U).

 **Read and Write with DynamixelMotorsBus**